 Months of entry

-The next challenge is to assign and understand the functions of the final genome products proteins and, in particular, to understand at the molecular and biochemical level, the functions of identified disease-linked proteins and proteins that carry out basic life processes.
+The next challenge is to assign and understand the functions of the final genome products proteins, in particular to understand at the molecular and biochemical level, the functions of identified disease-linked proteins and proteins that carry out basic life processes.

 The requirement for three-dimensional information is an essential part of this process.